OneGraph/graphql-docs-netlify/README.md

-This is the repo that powers [OneGraph's schema documentation](https://www.onegraph.com/schema).
+This is a version of the [repo](https://github.com/onegraph/graphql-docs) that powers [OneGraph's schema documentation](https://www.onegraph.com/schema).

 It creates a static Gatsby site that contains documentation for every type in your schema.

+Deploy your own schema reference with one Click!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/OneGraph/graphql-docs-netlify)